 Buy Them Commercially

-Many beneficial insects are reared today for organic gardening and farming and are up for sale online, in garden centers, or from specialty suppliers.
+Many beneficial insects are reared today for organic gardening and farming.
+You will find them for sale online or in garden centers.

 There are lacewings for sale in the three main stages of the life cycle.

-- Green lacewing eggs can be distributed throughout the garden and in the greenhouse in batches over a season in mild warm conditions.
+- The eggs can be distributed throughout the garden and in the greenhouse in batches over a season in mild, warm conditions.

 - The larvae are effective for quickly dealing with an infestation of pests.
-These are available for fast applications in gardens or greenhouse.
+These are available for fast applications in gardens or greenhouses.

-- Adults (Chrysoperla rufilabris) can also be ordered, usually ready to produce eggs, but may have limited use as pollinators.
+- Adults (Chrysoperla rufilabris) can also be ordered; they are usually ready to produce eggs but may have limited use as pollinators.

-Once established, these additions can be encouraged and sustained to control pest infestations over a long period.
+Once established, these additions can be encouraged and sustained to control pest infestations over a long period of time.

-In reality, they are hardier than they seem, and in their larval phase, serious destroyers of harmful insects.
+In reality, they are hardier than they seem, and in their larval phase, they are serious destroyers of harmful insects.

 They have an unusual ‘ear’ feature that allows them to detect the ultrasound echolocation signals of predatory bats.
 Detecting danger, an adult will fold up its wings and flop down still on the ground to minimize the chance of being an evening meal.

-Rarely seen flying about in the daytime, they are a pleasure to observe at night and welcome visitors for organic gardeners at all times.
+Rarely seen flying about in the daytime, lacewing bugs are a pleasure to observe at night.
+Besides, they are welcome visitors to organic gardeners at all times.